Ashley Kriel: The Ashley Kriel Youth Leadership Development Project

-The project was established because of the inspiration from Cape Town youth leader Ashley Kriel who was killed by the apartheid regime in the 1980s.
-He is recognised as representative of students and youth of the 1980s from the Cape Flats in the Western Cape.
-Ashley Kriel is a symbol of youths bringing about social change in and out of the Western Cape.
+The establishment of this project was inspired by Cape Town youth leader Ashley Kriel, who was killed by the apartheid regime in the 1980s.
+His legacy is recognized as a symbol of students and youth activists from Cape Flats in the 1980s and the potential that the youth has to create change.

-The program involves youth in many various platforms, including physical and electronic, the project also promotes debate about youth leadership and development.
-By connecting a cross-section of youth from different societies, the project aims to develop young future leaders.
+The program involves youth that are in high school, college, or newly graduated without employment.
+The program holds workshops that inform applicants on topics of youth activism, history, memory, and how it pertains to the past versus the present.
+Applicants start off by attending a 5-day camp where they can bond and share their stories and personal experience, then they reconvene once a month over the span of six months.
+By connecting a cross-section of youth from different societies, the project aims to develop young future leaders and assist them in leaving a positive impact on their peers with their exeperiences.

 Memory Box Initiative

 Projects are combined to focus on the fostering of conversation and the sharing of personal narratives and community histories in Worcester, as means of furthering reconciliation and the impact on the IJRs Ashley Kriel Youth Leadership Development Project and Schools' Oral History.

 The project aims to provide a platform whereby stories of community members in Worcester can be explored through different aspects of Arts and Theatre-based activities that create space for dialogue, peace-building, social justice and public participation.

 The key element throughout the projects is the closing of the generational gap between youth and generations from different eras within the community's history, including the former anti-apartheid activists with the aim of encouraging the connection between the two eras by sharing experiences and memories.